AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 AMReX provides other data structures that collect Boxes together, most importantly the .
-We generally do not use these directly, with the exception of the BoxArray , which is defined as part of the AmrLevel class that Castro inherits. grids is used when building new MultiFabs to give the layout of the boxes at the current level.
+We generally do not use these directly, with the exception of the BoxArray grids, which is defined as part of the AmrLevel class that Castro inherits. grids is used when building new MultiFabs to give the layout of the boxes at the current level.